wizvishak/broccoli-marked/README.md

 [![Build Status](https://travis-ci.org/bjfletcher/broccoli-marked.png?branch=master)](https://travis-ci.org/bjfletcher/broccoli-marked)

 A Markdown filter for Broccoli using Christopher Jeffrey's fast Markdown parser and compiler [Marked](//github.com/chjj/marked).
 This plugin is too built for speed through doing the parsing and compiling asynchronously.
-You can ask for code highlighting too (see [Code Highlighting](#code-highlighting)) which uses [highlight.js](//github.com/isagalaev/highlight.js).
+You can ask for code highlighting too using [highlight.js](//github.com/isagalaev/highlight.js) (see [Code Highlighting](#code-highlighting) below).

 ## Installation